Seafood noodles, at a favorite spot in Penang

 About Me:

-I’m an American journalist, writing mostly on food and travel in Asia and Turkey for the New York Times, Saveur, Food & Wine, SBS Feast and other publications.
-I write a bi-monthly column on Asian street food for Wall Street Journal Asia and am a Contributing Writer at Travel+Leisure Southeast Asia and ZesterDaily.com.
-I was the founding Food Editor at Time Out Kuala Lumpur.
+I’m an American journalist writing on food and travel in Asia and Turkey for the New York Times, Saveur, Food & Wine, SBS Feast and other publications.
+I write a column on southeast Asian street food for Wall Street Journal Asia and am a Contributing Writer at Travel+Leisure Southeast Asia and ZesterDaily.com.
+I was the founding Food Editor at Time Out Kuala Lumpur, where for two years I wrote a monthly feature on the city's food on and off the street.
+In 2014 my food blog EatingAsia, which I co-publish with photographer David Hagerman, was named Editor's Choice for Culinary Travel in the Saveur magazine Food Blog Awards.

-I have lived in north and southeast Asia for 17 years and in Malaysia for more than seven.
-George Town is my home: I fell in love with the city in 2009 and moved up here from Kuala Lumpur in 2011.
-I'm currently refurbishing a late 19th-century shop house inside the UNESCO conservation zone.
+I have lived in Asia for 17 years and in Malaysia for more than seven.
+George Town is my home: I fell in love with the city in 2009 and in 2011 moved up here from Kuala Lumpur to oversee the refurbishment of a late 19th-century shop house inside the UNESCO conservation zone.
 (My not-very-often-updated blog on the renovation project is here.)

-Below, an abbreviated sampling of my writings on food and travel in Penang and Malaysia (click article title for link):
+Below, an abbreviated sampling of my writings on food and travel Penang, Malaysia and beyond (click article title for link):

 In Malaysia, Tourists are Lured by George Town's Colorful Past